-For an emergency, call 9-1-1, then the campus operator at 360-383-3000.
-For non-emergency safety concerns, call Bellingham Police at 360-778-8800.
+For an emergency, call 911, then the Campus Operator at 360.383.3000 (x0)

+For non-emergency safety concerns, call Bellingham Police at 360.778.8800.

 If in doubt, call Bellingham Police.

-The counseling center and Office of Community Standards are available for consultation.
-The Behavioral Intervention Team (BIT), chaired by the Director of Community Standards, can facilitate campus efforts to assist the student and provide support for faculty and staff.
+The Counseling Center and Office of Community Standards are available for consultation.
+The Behavioral Intervention Team (BIT), chaired by the Director for Community Standards can facilitate campus efforts to assist the student and provide support for faculty/staff.

-10 Second Triage
+10-Second Triage